marketron-app/image-engine/README.md

 ## About The Project

 This service is built with the intention to be as basic as possible.
-This means that this service provides an gRPC endpoint, which other services can call.
+This means that this service provides an HTTP endpoint, which other services can call.
 This service WILL not handle any other logic (authentication, users, ...).
 <p align="right">(<a href="#readme-top">back to top</a>)</p>